section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 ### Components of time series
 Here are four useful time series analysis techniques:

-1. Trend: This is the long-term increase or decrease in the data.
+1. **Trend**: This is the long-term increase or decrease in the data.
 It can be linear or non-linear.
-2. Irregular component: This component is uncertain.
+2. **Irregular** component: This component is uncertain.
 In every time series, there's an unpredictable component that makes it a random variable
-3. Seasonality: It is the regular pattern of up and down fluctuations in a time series.
+3. **Seasonality**: It is the regular pattern of up and down fluctuations in a time series.
 It may be a short term variation occurring due to seasonal factors.
-4. Cyclicity: In straightforward terms, this variation is caused by circumstances that repeat at irregular intervals.
+4. **Cyclicity**: In straightforward terms, this variation is caused by circumstances that repeat at irregular intervals.

 ![Simple](/engineering-education/introduction-to-time-series/img.jpg)